-After a storm, our crews’ first task is to assess the damage.
-In the case of a major, widespread storm, this assessment can take days.
+After an outage, our crews’ first task is to assess damage.
+In the case of major outages, this assessment can take days.
 During this phase, you may see our trucks in your neighborhood as you continue to experience an outage.
 The information they gather helps us plan our work.

 In an outage situation, addressing hazardous situations such as downed wires is priority.
 Next, we focus on restoring as many customers as we can, as quickly as possible.
 We also prioritize repairs that restore service to critical facilities such as hospitals, water pumping stations, and police and fire departments.

 As we work to restore power to all customers, you may see your neighbor’s lights on, while your location remains in the dark.
 Different parts of a neighborhood may be on different circuits, and not all circuits are restored, at one time.
 Sometimes, a problem only affects service to your home.
 Whenever you experience an outage, you can report it to us using your mobile device.
 Visit Report & View Electric Outages or call 1-800-743-5002.

 Learn how we measure our reliability by constantly tracking and monitoring outages across our service area.
 Understand how we calculate our reliability rates based on this data.